 - Peanut Butter – Organic peanut butter often needs to be refrigerated.
 Mass-produced peanut butter often has enough preservatives to keep it on the shelf for a long, long time.

 Up your organisation game and get the most from your American-Style Fridge Freezer.
 We have some amazing models in our refrigeration section.
+Be sure to check out our Samsung American Fridge Freezers and LG American Fridge Freezers for some really forward-thinking designs that our customers love.
 For more outstanding kitchen appliances, browse from our cooking section, including our line of range cookers, check out some matching cooker hoods in our extraction section and look at our laundry appliances and dishwashers too if you want a full revamp.
 For the best appliances you need, save money at Appliance City.